moerastrid/ft_irc/README.md

 Our IRC server has the following features implemented:

+◦ Ability to authenticate, set a nickname, a username, join a channel, send and receive private messages using IRSSI.

+◦ All the messages sent from one client to a channel are forwarded to every other client that joined the channel.

+◦ Operators and regular users are implemented.

+◦ Implementation of the following features:

 	* KICK - Eject a client from the channel

 	* INVITE - Invite a client to a channel